DaDevMikey/one-ui-8.5-apk-s/README.md

 * YOU are choosing to make these modifications, and if
 * you point the finger at me for messing up your device, I will laugh at you.
 *
-* I am also not responsible for you getting in trouble for using any of the features in this ROM, including but not limited to Call Recording, 5GHz Hotspot, Bixby etc.
+* I am also not responsible for you getting in trouble for using any of the features in this module, including but not limited to Call Recording, 5GHz Hotspot, Bixby etc.
 */
 ```
 ## Purpose